rolling-scopes-school/tasks/angular/modules/interview/questions-ENG.md

 5. How do you pass parameters to a `Pipe` to change behavior or format data?
 6. What are the advantages of using `Async pipes`.
 How do you apply them with Observable or Promise?
 7. How does the process of registering a custom pipe in a module occur?
+8. How do you handle complex transformations in pipes?

 ## Routing: